Moses Brown Ives: Personal life

-His desk-and-bookcase was made in Providence, Rhode Island at the end of the 18th Century.
-It was made in the Chippendale Style; mahogany is its primary wood.
+His desk-and-bookcase were made in Providence, Rhode Island at the end of the 18th Century.
+It was made in the Chippendale style, and mahogany is its primary wood.

 Ives died on August 7, 1857, and was buried in Providence's North Burial Ground.
 Upon his death, he created a bequest which was used to provide some of the early funding for the creation of Rhode Island Hospital in 1863.